 As a marketer or digital marketer, your job is to get the word out regarding your organization’s products and services.
-With the advent new data privacy laws like the General Data Protection Regulation (GDPR) which went into effect May 25th, 2018 – your job just got more difficult.
+With the advent of new data privacy laws like the European Parliament’s General Data Protection Regulation (GDPR) which went into effect May 25th, 2018 – your job just got more difficult.

-Under the regulation, citizens have greater control over their consumer data privacy and how organizations use personal data.
+Under this large-scale, data protection law, citizens have greater control over their consumer data privacy and how organizations use personal data as well as their data processing activities.
 GDPR is by no means all doom and gloom.
 Compliance is necessary on many levels and protecting end-user data should be important to all countries.

-The General Data Protect Regulation at its core is a legal framework.
-The framework outlines what is and is not allowed with the collection and processing of personally identifiable information (PII) for citizens of the European Union (EU).
+This data protection act, at its core, is a legal framework.
+The framework outlines data protection rules around what is and is not allowed with the collection and processing of personally identifiable information (PII) for citizens of the European Union (EU).

 - Purpose limitation – Data must be collected for a specific and legitimate purpose and not processed in a manner that is incompatible with the initial purpose